- 1 What Exactly Is Black Hair Thinning At the Crown?

 Don’t be alarmed, but during the first few weeks after your procedure, nearly all your transplanted hairs will fall out as a result of the natural hair growth cycle which goes through the anagen, catagen and telogen phases.
 There may also be some shock loss that happens when hairs is disturbed by their relocation or by trauma adjacent to the follicle.
 By around four months, you can begin to see new hair start to grow from the treated area and continue to thicken over the next six to nine months.
 Density is visible in about a year.

 In a single FUE session, up to 3,000 plus hair grafts can be implanted.
 Each graft consists of 1 to 3 hair follicles.
-We charge $4.50 per graft, but you can’t exactly put a price on your future happiness.
+We charge as low as $4.50 per graft, but you can’t exactly put a price on your future happiness.
 The final quote is provided during your complimentary consultation with Dr. Jezic.
 Zero percent financing is available.
 However, we can provide you with an estimate!
 Call 713-864-2300 to contact us and schedule a consultation.
 Virtual consultations are available.

 If you’ve enjoyed learning about black hair thinning around the crown, we’d like to recommend you read the Houston Hair Transplant Center’s Blog.
 You’ll find great content like FAQs, pop culture pieces, advice, lifestyle articles, and much more.